dotty-staging/pdbp/index.md

 val res5: Int = 0
 ```
 The last two expressions use `{ println("evaluating") ; 1}`, a value of type `Int` as value of type `` Unit `I=>` Int ``.

+Now that we have defined our low-down-dirty lazyness implementation we can proceed with the core part of this document.

 ## **`trait Program`**